 Rick Christian has had a life-long passion for words and great writing.
 He is the founder and president of Alive Communications, the premiere literary agency, with more than a dozen NY Times #1 bestsellers to his credit.
 He launched Alive Communications in Los Angeles in 1989 and moved operations to Colorado Springs in 1991.
 Books represented by Alive have sold more than 200 million copies, have also occupied the #1 slot on best-selling lists compiled by USA Today, The Wall Street Journal and Publishers Weekly, and been optioned by numerous independent producers and film studios including Columbia, Disney and Sony.

-Christian’s efforts on behalf of top authors have been widely chronicled in leading newspapers and magazines, from the NY Times and USA Today to Vanity Fair, Entertainment Weekly and Publisher’s Weekly.
+Christian’s efforts on behalf of top authors have been widely chronicled in leading newspapers and magazines, from the New York Times and USA Today to Vanity Fair, Entertainment Weekly and Publisher’s Weekly.
 His biography and record of achievement appear in Who’s Who in America.

 Raised in San Diego and a 1977 graduate of Stanford University (communications and creative writing), he also studied at Capernwray Bible School in England and the University of Southern California where he pursued graduate work in professional writing.
 Christian launched his publishing career as a newspaper reporter and columnist, followed by a career switch to magazine publishing.
 He served as associate editor of Campus Life magazine, executive editor of The Saturday Evening Post, and then transitioned to executive leadership in book publishing.
 Along the way, he wrote several books himself, including Alive, The Woodland Hills Tragedy, A Gift of Life, and Silent Night, which was adapted for the television series “Sue Thomas F.B.Eye.”